-SECTION 304.
+SECTION 304.112.
 CHANGE IN COMPENSATION.

-- (a) If a first trust instrument specifies an authorized fiduciary's compensation, the fiduciary may not exercise the decanting power to increase the fiduciary's compensation beyond the specified compensation unless the increase in compensation has been consented to by all qualified beneficiaries of the second trust in a signed record or the increase is approved by the court. - (b) If a first trust instrument does not specify an authorized fiduciary's compensation, the fiduciary may not exercise the decanting power to increase the fiduciary's compensation above the compensation permitted by [this state's trust code] unless the increase in compensation has been consented to by all qualified beneficiaries of the second trust in a signed record or the increase is approved by the court. - (c) An increase in an authorized fiduciary's compensation arising solely because the duration of the second trust is longer than the duration of the first trust is not considered an increase in the fiduciary's compensation for purposes of subsections (a) and (b). - (d) An authorized fiduciary may receive reasonable compensation for the time spent considering and implementing the exercise of the decanting power.
+- (a) If This subsection applies if a first trust instrument specifies an authorized fiduciary's compensation, the fiduciary may not exercise the decanting power to increase the fiduciary's compensation beyond the specified compensation unless the increase in compensation has been.

+Unless an increase in the fiduciary's compensation is consented to by all qualified beneficiaries of the second trust in a signed record or the increase is approved by the court, the fiduciary may not exercise decanting power to increase the fiduciary's compensation beyond the specified compensation. - (b) If This subsection applies if a first trust instrument does not specify an authorized fiduciary's compensation.
+Unless an increase in the fiduciary's compensation is consented to by all qualified beneficiaries of the second trust in a signed record or the increase is approved by the court, the fiduciary may not exercise the decanting power to increase the fiduciary's compensation above the compensation permitted by [this state's trust code] unless the increase in compensation has been consented to by all qualified beneficiaries of the second trust in a signed record or the increase is approved by the court. - (c) An increase in an authorized fiduciary's compensation arising solely because the duration of the second trust is longer than the duration of the first trust is not considered an increase in the fiduciary's compensation for purposes of subsections (a) and (b). - (d) An authorized fiduciary may receive reasonable compensation for the time spent considering and implementing the exercise of the decanting power, and such compensation is not an increase in the fiduciary's compensation for purposes of subsections (a) and (b).
 Reasonable expenses incurred by the fiduciary in considering and implementing the exercise of the decanting power may be paid from the first trust.

 The Uniform Trust Code permits the court to modify a trust, presumably including the terms of trustee compensation under Section 412 (Modification or Termination Because of Unanticipated Circumstances or Inability to Administer Trust Effectively), Section 413 (Cy Pres), Section 414 (Modification or Termination of Uneconomic Trust), Section 415 (Reformation to Correct Mistakes) and Section 416 (Modification to Achieve Settlor's Tax Objectives).
 Nonjudicial modification is permitted only under Section 411 under one alternative, which permits a noncharitable irrevocable trust to be modified or terminated upon consent of the settlor and all beneficiaries.
 Many states, however, have nonjudicial settlement acts that do not necessarily require the consent of the settlor and may only require the consent of certain beneficiaries for certain trust modifications.
 An exercise of the decanting power, however, generally is an action taken by the authorized fiduciary that does not require beneficiary consent or court approval.
 The purpose of requiring beneficiary consent or court approval to a change in the compensation of the authorized fiduciary is to place a more immediate check and balance on an authorized fiduciary increasing its own compensation by decanting.
 In this context it does not seem necessary to require the consent of all beneficiaries.
-Obtaining the consent of qualified beneficiaries, who would generally be immediately impacted by a change in compensation, should be sufficient
+Obtaining the consent of qualified beneficiaries, who would generally be immediately impacted by a change in compensation, should be sufficient.

-Section 304 expressly does not prohibit an increase in compensation arising solely because the second trust may last longer than the first trust.
-Section 304 also is not intended to prohibit increases in compensation that may arise because the second trust may have a greater value in the future than the first trust would have had, for example, because property is retained in the trust longer or smaller distributions are made.
+Section 304112 expressly does not prohibit an increase in compensation arising solely because the second trust may last longer than the first trust.
+Section 304112 also is not intended to prohibit increases in compensation that may arise because the second trust may have a greater value in the future than the first trust would have had, for example, because property is retained in the trust longer or smaller distributions are made.